jonochang/hack-oregon-prototype/README.md

 For some of the XLS files, both the spreadsheet and roo gems would run at 100% ruby cpu usage for more than 10 minutes before I decided to give up on it.
 Other times it would return an empty array of data.
 I could not compile gnumeric via MacPorts, so I gave up on that too.
 I'm using xls2csv from CatDoc, which works well, and I've compiled and committed a binary for deploying to Heroku in /.heroku/

+There's a list of rake tasks under the data namespace to help you import data. eg., foreman run rake data:process_candidate_filings_for[2013,2014] foreman run rake data:process_committees_for[A,Z] foreman run rake data:process_transactions_for[2014-09-01,2014-10-03]

 Architecture
 -----------